What is a tongue thrusting or tongue placement habit?

-Tongue thrusting is essentially the placement of tongue in an incorrect position during swallowing.
+Tongue thrusting is essentially the placement of the tongue in an incorrect position during swallowing.
 On average you swallow a total of 1,200 to 2,000 times, with about four pounds of pressure per swallow.
 This constant pressure of the tongue will force the teeth out of alignment.
 Besides the pressure exerted while swallowing, nervous thrusting also pushes the tongue against the teeth while it is at rest.
 This is an involuntary, subconscious habit that is difficult to correct.

-What can causes tongue thrusting ?
+What can causes tongue thrust?

 No single specific cause has actually been determined for the tongue thrust.
 There are several possible causes:

 - Thumb sucking

 - Some artificial nipples used for feeding infants

 - Mouth breathing can cause the tongue’s posture to be very low in the mouth.
 Nasal congestion, allergies, or obstructions may contribute to this.

 - Difficulty swallowing which can be a result of adenoids, frequent sore throats or tonsils

 - An exceptionally large tongue

 - The angle of the jawline or other hereditary factors within a family